-Lupus is a disease that is caused by something going wrong with the immune system — the part of the body that fights off invaders, such as viruses, bacteria, and other germs.
+Lupus is a disease that occurs when something is going wrong with the immune system — the part of the body that fights off invaders, such as viruses, bacteria, and other germs.
 Typically, B cells in our immune system produce proteins called antibodies that protect the body from these invaders.

 Normal Immune System

-In a person with lupus, some B cells, called autoreactive B cells, react against your own body.
+In a person with lupus, some B cells become autoreactive, that is they react against that individual's own tissues in the body.
 The autoreactive B cells produce a type of protein called an autoantibody.
-Unlike normal antibodies, which react against foreign invaders, the autoantibodies attack your own body.
+Unlike normal antibodies, which react against foreign invaders like germs, the autoantibodies attack that person's own body.
 In lupus, this can lead to inflamed body tissue.

 What is lupus?